top of page

 📌 1.
 Start Planning Early

 Begin discussions as soon as an employee shares their leave plans.
-Ideally, cover should be arranged at least three months in advance.
-Discuss dates when leave is required and potentially how long will be required and keep in touch in case anything changes along the way.
+Ideally, arrange cover at least three months in advance.
+Discuss dates when leave is required and how long it will likely be required.
+Maintain communication in case anything changes along the way.

-List out essential sales tasks, key accounts, and pipeline stages to ensure continuity.
+List essential sales tasks, key accounts, and pipeline stages to ensure continuity.

 📌 3.
 Explore Interim Sales Support as an Option

-A Maternity/Paternity Leave contract is usually anything from 3-12 months.
-You could advertise a short-term fixed contract using traditional methods or would Interim Sales Support be the most cost effective and convenient way to cover?
-If so, look for experienced sales professionals who specialise in interim sales roles, ensuring a quick and effective transition.
+A maternity/paternity leave contract usually lasts from 3 to 12 months.
+You could advertise a short-term fixed contract using traditional methods.
+Consider if interim sales support would be the most cost-effective and convenient way to cover the gap.
+If so, look for experienced sales professionals who specialize in these interim roles.
 Vicky Roberts Hotel Support can assist you.

 📌 4.
 Can Cross-training Help?